Many organizations have already created projects or campaigns to promote Less is More or "the right amount" of medicine.

 - Check out their amazing app!

-- NEW: Several toolkits, including "Bye-bye PPI" (to reduce proton-pump inhibitor use) and "Why Give One When Two Will Do?" (decreasing unnecessary transfusions) are available to help you apply the Choosing Wisely recommendations in your institution or practice
+- Several toolkits, including "Bye-bye PPI" (to reduce proton-pump inhibitor use) and "Why Give One When Two Will Do?" (decreasing unnecessary transfusions) are available to help you apply the Choosing Wisely recommendations in your institution or practice

 - "Choosing Wisely Australia® is helping the medical community & consumers start an important conversation about improving the quality of healthcare by eliminating unnecessary and sometimes harmful tests, treatments, and procedures."